- Fee assured

 Mr Gulati has a vast experience of treating various orthopaedic problems in all age group patients; from high performance elite athletes to elderly patients with arthritis, at both national and international levels.
 He has been regularly performing hip and knee replacement procedures, adult ligament reconstruction, toe surgery and management of sports injuries.
 In addition, he has a very good trauma management portfolio along with a vast experience of using specialist techniques and managing multiply-injured patients.
 He has also been exposed to advanced techniques such as the use of endoprosthetic replacements for salvage procedures in revision arthroplasty.

-Mr Gulati specialises in treating refractory and difficult tendon problems with novel therapies such as dry needling, autologous blood injections, high volume injections and platelet rich plasma injections.
+Mr Gulati specialises in novel therapies such as dry needling, autologous blood injections, high volume injections and platelet rich plasma injections.
 He can also perform visco-supplementation injections and prolotherapy injections for other appropriate conditions.

 Mr Gulati completed his basic surgical training from Cambridge, Glasgow and Preston.
 His specialist orthopaedic training was on the prestigious Oxford Orthopaedic Training Programme which included training at the world famous, Nuffield Orthopaedic Centre and John Radcliffe Hospitals.
 He successfully passed the Fellowship of the Royal Colleges of Surgeons (FRCS) exam for Trauma and Orthopaedic Surgery on his first attempt while training in Leicester.